SibikshanK/Binary-Image-Classification-with-VGG16/README.md

 <h>BinaryImageClassificationVGG16</h>

 Dataset:
-  <p>Thedataset used for this model is created with the help of Roboflow.
+  <p>The dataset used for this model is created with the help of Roboflow.
 In which the dataset consists of flash and non-flash images.</p>

 Roboflow Integration:
    <p>Roboflow is a helpful platform for preprocessing and managing your dataset.
 It offers features like data augmentation, annotation, and format conversion, which can save you a lot of time and effort.</p>